 Help keep communities healthy

 With public health concerns on the rise, more nurses are needed to engage in community-based intervention and lead the way to a healthier society.
-In the Post-Master’s Certificate – Public and Population Health Nursing online program at Worcester State University, remain on the cutting edge of knowledge and interventions regarding community and global health care trends, issues, and challenges.
+In the Post-Master’s Certificate – Public and Population Health Nursing program at Worcester State University, remain on the cutting edge of knowledge and interventions regarding community and global health care trends, issues, and challenges.
 This short certificate program is designed to be completed in just a few months, so you can meet this demand as quickly as possible.

 As part of the curriculum, you will explore the most relevant issues in today’s large-scale health industry and gain the opportunity to specialize your studies in global and cross-cultural health or health systems transformation.
 Throughout every course, you will learn from experienced faculty who are experts in their field.
 In fact, the Dr. Lillian R. Goodman Department of Nursing at Worcester State is one of seven U.S. nursing schools recognized for innovative population health curricula and best practices by the American Association of Critical-Care Nurses and the Center for Disease Control and Prevention in the organizations’ Academic Partnerships to Improve Health (APIH) initiative.

 This 11-credit academic program prepares you for evidence-based nursing practice with a growing focus on multidisciplinary care and the nurse’s role as leader and manager of the client’s health care.
 As an MS-level nurse with experience in nursing care, intervention, and advocacy, you will build on your knowledge of larger aggregate populations that you may encounter in your current and future nursing roles.

 The innovative Post-Master’s Certificate – Public & Population Health Nursing credential leads you to advanced community roles that even an MPH cannot, such as expanded nursing positions, unique teaching opportunities, and global clinical health care service and prepares you for doctoral study.